 There’s nothing like taking a walk in the crisp Seattle NorthCountry fall air.
 Crunching leaves underfoot, the thick fog and frost in the mornings… the perfect excuse to wear your favorite scarf and sip your go-to coffee while taking a stroll.

-Here are four spots to enjoy your Seattle NorthCountry fall walk.
+Here are five spots to enjoy your Seattle NorthCountry fall walk.

 Jennings Park is the perfect place to wander in the fall months.
 From the small pond that empties into the surrounding wetlands to the trails that meander in and out of the forests, Jennings Park offers perfect fall vibes.